Dutch grammar: Thousands

-1000 is duizend.
-Unlike in English, this is not preceded by an article.
+The number 1000 is duizend.
+Unlike in English, it is not preceded by an article.
 The same system used for naming the hundreds applies to the thousands as well, so multiples of 1000 are expressed by writing the multiple right before: 2000 tweeduizend, 3000 drieduizend, 20000 twintigduizend, 999000 negenhonderdnegenennegentigduizend.

 Combinations of a thousand and a lower number are expressed by placing them together, with the thousand coming first.
 A space is written between them.